Skip to Calculator

 Updated

-> **Quick Answer:** Cotton is more affordable, easier to sew, and easier to care for.
-Linen is more durable, more breathable in warm weather, and has a distinctive textured drape that cotton can't replicate.
-For most beginners and budget-conscious sewists, cotton wins.
-For curtains, bed linens, and summer garments where breathability and texture matter, linen is worth the extra cost.
+A lot of sewists treat cotton and linen as interchangeable because they're both "natural fiber, plant-based, washable."
+They aren't.
+Cotton is cheaper, more forgiving under the needle, and easier to launder.
+Linen is more durable, more breathable in hot weather, and has a textured drape that cotton can't fake.
+For most beginners and anyone on a tight budget, cotton is the right call.
+For curtains, bed linens, and summer clothing where breathability and texture matter, linen earns the extra dollars.

 Cotton and linen are the two most common natural fiber fabrics in home sewing.
-They're both plant-based, machine washable, and widely available — but beyond those similarities, they behave quite differently at the cutting table, the sewing machine, and in the laundry.
+Both are plant-based, both are machine washable, both are available everywhere.
+Past those surface similarities, they behave very differently at the cutting table, at the sewing machine, and in the laundry.

-Choosing the wrong one for your project isn't catastrophic, but it costs time and money.
-This comparison covers every factor that matters: sewing behavior, care requirements, drape, cost, and yardage differences.
+Choosing the wrong one isn't catastrophic, but it costs time and money.
+What follows covers every factor that matters: sewing behavior, care, drape, cost, and yardage.

 The Basic Difference

 Linen comes from the flax plant stalk.
-The fibers are long and relatively stiff, which creates linen's distinctive slightly coarse, visible texture.
-Flax processing is more labor-intensive than cotton ginning, which is why linen costs 2–4 times more per yard than comparable cotton.
+Those fibers are long and relatively stiff, which creates linen's distinctive slightly coarse, visible texture.
+Flax processing is more labor-intensive than cotton ginning, which is why linen costs 2 to 4 times more per yard than comparable cotton.

 Both are absorbent, both breathe well, both can be dyed to virtually any color, and both shrink on first wash.